 Pixel Watch 5 battery

-Rumor has it that the Pixel Watch 5 may focus on optimizing the battery life thanks to the new processor it may have.
-We've not heard about upgrades in terms of battery sizes, but the Watch 4 already brought some upgrades in this department, making the 45 mm model last up to 40 hours, and the 41 mm up to 30.
+For reference, the Pixel Watch 4 brought some upgrades in this department, with the 45 mm model gaining the ability to last up to 40 hours and the 41 mm up to 30.

 Pixel Watch 5 features and software

-The Pixel Watch 5 will likely run on Wear OS 7.
-That's Google's Android-based operating system for smartwatches.
-Moreover, you can safely expect a plethora of generative AI features to come to the smartwatch in line with what the competitors may be doing this year as well.
+The Pixel Watch 5 will likely run on Wear OS 7, Google's Android-based operating system for smartwatches.
+Expect a good level of generative AI features and integration.

 Expect the features from last year to also be present here, including emergency satellite communication, Safety Check, Emergency Sharing, and Fall and Crash Detection.
 Google Maps and Wallet support is also likely coming, as well as the Pixel Recorder app and the Pixel Phone Camera Control.